TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme's design teams have therefore set out to create a wallet whose user experience and interface are as efficient as the best crypto wallets on the market.
 Moreover, the interface is improved every day with feedback from many users of web3 applications currently in production.

-Altme Sass is a low code solution to build Issuers and Verifiers in minutes
+Altme Saas is a low code solution to build Issuers and Verifiers in minutes
 -----------------------------------------------------------------------------

 Altme Saas is a low code platform to generate issuers and verifiers.
 The platform is an open source project : https://github.com/TalaoDAO/sandbox